The following post is from Krystal of Krystal Griffin Photography:

 2. Leave that camera out.

-I have four kids and by the time I made it to toddler number two, I realized those cute moments will not wait for me to rummage in a diaper bag for the camera.
+I have four kids, and by the time I made it to toddler number two, I realized those cute moments would not wait for me to rummage in a diaper bag for the camera.
 They also wouldn’t wait for me to take it out of a bag with clips and Velcro.
 Pull that camera out of your purse, diaper bag, or wherever you might stash it.
-If it’s in a case take it out and find a place that little fingers can’t get to it, but you can grab it quickly.
+If it’s in a case, take it out and find a place where little fingers can’t get to it, but you can grab it quickly.
 My spot is a bookshelf in our main living area that has a place cleared just to leave the camera.
 You would be surprised by the number of moments you will capture when the camera is handy.

 3. Get the safe shot first.